SolaceSamples/solace-samples-nodejs/docs/_tutorials/publish-subscribe.md

 In order to send or receive messages, an application must connect a Solace session.
 The Solace session is the basis for all client communication with the Solace message router.

-The `solace.SolclientFactory` is used to create Solace session from a set of `SessionProperties`.
+The `solace.SolclientFactory` is used to create a Solace `Session` from `SessionProperties`.
+In the example below the `SessionProperties` is created using object initializers.

 Then listeners are defined for Session Events of interest and for receiving direct messages, which are explained in the next sections.